OrienteerBAP/Orienteer-Guidebook/developing_the_data_model.md

 Let's check the new UML:
 ![](CMS_UML_step_2.png)

-##Deriving from Abstract Classes
+##Deriving Classes
-In this part, we will derive several
+In this part, we will derive several subclasses from a parent class

 Deriving from abstract classes let you have similar parameters for several derived classes Making an abstract interaction class